pysathq/pysat/README.rst

 ::

-    $ pip install python-sat[pblib,aiger]
+    $ pip install python-sat[aiger,approxmc,pblib]

-We encourage you to install the *optional* dependencies `pblib` and `aiger`, as in the previous command.
-However, if it cannot be done (e.g. if their installation fails), you can install PySAT with the functionality of `aiger` and `pblib` disabled:
+We encourage you to install the *optional* dependencies `pblib`, `aiger`, and `approxmc`, as in the previous command.
+However, if it cannot be done (e.g. if their installation fails), you can install PySAT with the functionality of `aiger`, `approxmc`, and `pblib` disabled:

 ::